-- DON'T be a loud/obnoxious tourist that needs to be toned down. - DON'T give out your personal information - DON'T give directly to an individual. - DON'T make yourself stick out by wearing inappropriate clothing. - DON'T make fun of differences in culture.
+- DON'T be a loud/obnoxious tourist that needs to be toned down. - DON'T give out your personal information - DON'T make yourself stick out by wearing inappropriate clothing. - DON'T make fun of differences in culture.
 You never know who might understand English.
-It is safer to just assume someone in the crowd understands you. - DON'T encourage begging by rewarding the effort. (work with a leader if you encounter this!) - DON'T go out after dark. - DON'T bring anything that you aren't willing to give up if someone asks for it. - DON'T go without sunscreen!
+It is safer to just assume someone in the crowd understands you. - DON'T encourage begging by rewarding the effort. - DON'T go out after dark. - DON'T bring anything that you aren't willing to give up if someone asks for it. - DON'T drink tap water. - DON'T go without sunscreen!